yonyou-tsdb/iotdb-toolkit-frontend/README.md

 npm run build
 ```

-#### Deployment steps:
+#### Deployment steps

 1. In the project root directory execute `npm install` to install
 2. In the project root directory execute `npm run dev` to startup, 8000 port is used by default
-3. In the project root directory execute `npm run build` to build, map the contents in `/dist` to a port through nginx (For example 8040), and map server api to an end-point (For example http://localhost:8080/api/):
+3. In the project root directory execute `npm run build` to build, map the contents in `/dist` to a port through nginx (For example 8040), and map server api to an address (For example http://localhost:8080/api/):
 ```
 server {
 	listen		8040;